Special Task Force (SAPS): Recruitment and training

 All Task Force applicants are volunteers and have to comply with stringent physical requirements before being admitted to the basic training and selection course.
 The basic training course is twenty-six weeks long and includes weapons, rural and urban combat as well as basic parachute training courses.
 Compulsory advanced courses include special skills such as diving, VIP protection, explosives and medical training.
 The initial training period is nine months, but completing all the requisite advanced courses to become a full-fledged Special Task Force operational member may last up to three years.

-Highlighting the stringent selection process during the Special Task Force Training Course in 2005 453 applications were received.
+Highlighting the stringent selection process during the Special Task Force Training Course in 2005, 453 applications were received.
 When pre-selection was done, only 108 of the 453 candidates measured up to pre-selection requirements.
 Of the 108 who made it through pre-selection, only 42 completed the Preparation and Condition (PREPCON) phase, and only 20 candidates managed to complete the Vasbyt phase.
-The recruits who didn't pass the PREPCON phase admitted that their failure to do so was due to insufficient preparation for the course because they had thought that STF's standards have been lowered.
+The recruits who did not pass the PREPCON phase admitted that their failure to do so was due to insufficient preparation for the course because they had thought that STF's standards have been lowered.
 Members of the unit have visited foreign units of a similar role on several occasions, to ensure that the structure and procedures of the unit is in line with international training courses, and to keep up with changes in training and other specialized fields.

 According to the South African Qualifications Authority (SAQA), the recipients of the "National Diploma: South African Special Forces Operations" qualification (Qualification ID: 48879) will be able to: